-On Saturday I asked a friend who is also black, to help me open a bottle of water I was struggling with.
-She responded that she I thought I was a strong black woman so should be able to open it myself.
-I responded that I was sorry for not being the stereotype.
+On Saturday I asked a friend who is also black, to help me open the bottle of water I was struggling with.
+She said that she thought I was a strong black woman and so should be able to open it myself.
+My reply was a simple one: I'm sorry for not being the stereotype.

 Although published in The Chicago Sun-Times in 2004, the story by Rita Pyrillis in the article titled: Sorry for not being the stereotype - the diary entry of a part-time Indian (transcript below), could well be the words of any woman or man from a marginalised group today.